citp/privacy-policy-historical/m/me/mer/mercolahealthyskin.com.md

-> *The following text is extracted and transformed from the mercolahealthyskin.com privacy policy that was archived on 2015-12-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151208124501id_/http%3A//media.mercola.com/assets/html/privacy/security_privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mercolahealthyskin.com privacy policy that was archived on 2016-06-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160614102717id_/http%3A//media.mercola.com/assets/html/privacy/security_privacy.html) for the most accurate reproduction.*

 # Mercola Policy on Security, Privacy and Website Terms of Use

-## Effective Date: 10/17/2014
+## Effective Date: 6/3/2016

 This policy sets forth the type of information [Mercola.com](http://www.mercola.com/) collects from you via this website: [www.mercola.com](http://www.mercola.com/) (the "Website"), the way we use such information, and the procedures we use to keep such information confidential.
+It also describes the choices available to you regarding the use of, your access to, and how to update and correct your personal information.

 [Mercola.com](http://www.mercola.com/) takes every reasonable precaution to protect our users' personal information.
 When users submit sensitive information via the [Mercola.com](http://www.mercola.com/) website, their information is protected both online and off-line.